-RV Food Storage Basics.
-Store things Smart and Eat Well!
+RV Food Storage Basics: Store Your Foods Smart and Eat Well!

 Storing your Basic Foods in your Camper.

 Even a pop-up has a certain amount of storage space, albeit small that will invariably be filled with foods and spices of some kind.
 And a motorhome is designed to hold a significant amount of food and spices in its pantry or cabinets.

 It didn’t take me long before I realized that there had to be a smarter way. plan for efficient food storage.
 And on the other hand, another problem is that there is nothing more tiresome than to drive all day to get home and then have to unload food from your pantry and your Fridge.

 Well, the food in the fridge and the other packaged foods that can go bad quickly, such as unopened Chips or Nuts, etc. and they should always be boxed and taken from your Rv and back into your home for consumption.

 On the other hand, there are certain packaged foods that can safely be left in your RV for your next trip with little or no chance of it going bad or being damaged by moderate weather conditions.